 If no such path exists, then we say that $\text{Div}^{\gamma}(r)$ is infinite.
-There is a corresponding notion of the divergence function of a metric space which, for $r >0$, roughly takes value the supremum over the lengths of all minimal length paths, which avoid a ball of radius proportional to $r$ and which connect two points that are distance proportional to $r$ apart.
+There is a corresponding notion of the divergence function of a metric space which, for $r >0$, roughly takes value the supremum over the lengths of all minimal length paths, which avoid an open ball of radius proportional to $r$ and which connect two points that are distance proportional to $r$ apart.
 The divergence function of a finitely generated group is defined to be the divergence function of one of its Cayley graphs, and it is a quasi-isometry invariant of finitely generated groups up to a usual equivalence of functions used in geometric group theory.
 The geodesic divergence of a bi-infinite geodesic in the Cayley graph of a group gives a lower bound on the group's divergence.